Unsustainable Inequalities

 Unsustainable Inequalities: Social Justice and the Environment is a non-fiction book published in 2020 by French economist and researcher Lucas Chancel.
 The book explores the intricate relationship between social inequalities and environmental degradation, offering a comprehensive analysis of the global challenges posed by these intertwined issues.
+Chanel explains how economic inequality shapes who benefits from environmental resources and who bears the cost of pollution and ecological damage.
+He shows that wealthier individuals and nations contribute more to environmental harm while poorer communities are often the most affected by its consequences.

 Chancel argues for the necessity of addressing social justice and environmental sustainability in tandem in order to achieve lasting and equitable solutions.
+He emphasizes that environmental policies cannot succeed if they ignore inequality and that social policies must also consider their environmental impact.

 Overview

 Unsustainable Inequalities examines the complex interplay between social and environmental issues, focusing on the ways in which social inequalities contribute to environmental degradation and hinder effective action against climate change.
 The book covers a range of topics, including income inequality, access to resources, environmental racism, and the disproportionate impacts of climate change on marginalized communities.
 Chancel proposes a framework for incorporating social justice into environmental policy and emphasizes the importance of rethinking economic models to prioritize both social equity and environmental sustainability.